lijumjose/VIPMP/src/pages/docs/customer_account/create_customer_account.md

 | Authorization    | **Required**.
 Authorization token in the form `Bearer <token>`                                                                                                                                                                   |
 | X-Api-Key        | **Required**.
 The API Key for your integration                                                                                                                                                                                   |

+**Note:** Details of the request and response parameters are available in the [Resources](../references/resources.md#customer-top-level-resource) section of this documentation.

 ## Request Body

 Customer resource without read-only fields: